mchughj/iBoardBot/README.md

 sudo systemctl restart boardbot.service
 ```

+All install.sh scripts also create various useful shortcuts such as 'showLogs.sh' and 'stopService.sh'.

 ## Display

-I've decided to host the server on a raspberry PI and put a 4" HDMI screen on top of the PI for a simple UI.
+I have experimented with hosting the server on the raspberr PI and put a 4" HDMI screen on top of the PI for a simple UI.
 I purchased one from Miuzei and used these instructions to get the touch component working.

 ```
 sudo rm -rf LCD-show